CodewithAshish1/student_book_bazaar/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 👨‍💻 Author
-Your Name
+ashish singh

-GitHub: @yourusername
+GitHub: @CodewithAshish
-LinkedIn: Your Name
+LinkedIn:
-Email: your.email@example.com
+Email: ashish241438@gmail.com

 🙏 Acknowledgments